KostasAnagnostou/Simple_Card_Android/README.md

 # Simple_Card_Android
-A very simple card for Android.
-Practice for Android Development for Beginners (Udacity: Make your own card))

 This repository is only a practice for User Interface Lesson (for EU Scholarship - Android Development for Beginners at Udacity).